autostructure/secure_sqlserver/README.md

 The following STIG vulnerabilities could not be addressed by the module.
 Usually because a specification requires manual examination, like confirming a procedure or process is in place.

+###Outstanding Vulnerabilities

+Vulnerabilities not addressed by this module:
+V-79125
+V-79127

 ## Development

 Since your module is awesome, other users will want to play with it.
 Let them know what the ground rules for contributing are.